Over the last ten years, teachers and school leaders have led on creating a golden age of professional learning.

 Find the treasure troves.

-In this series, I’ll try to sketch three treasure maps of where to unearth some of the smallest but most precious hidden gems.
-We’re looking for CPD that is free, fast, focused and flexible.
-It should cost nothing (so no paid courses), not take too much time (not even full books!), and be accessible to teachers anywhere on the planet (so no location-based events).
+In this series, I’m sketching treasure maps of where to unearth some of the smallest but most precious hidden gems.
+We’re looking for CPD that is free, fast and flexible.
+It should cost nothing (so no paid courses), not take too much time (so no full books), and be accessible anywhere on the planet (so no location-based events).

 Treasure Troves to build your staff culture expertise, first.